 You’ve no doubt heard public service ads telling us to have a three day kit on hand with food and survival supplies in case of a disaster.
 But what if something major comes along that makes Hurricanes Katrina and Sandy look puny?

 What do we do about surviving a disaster when FEMA isn’t there for days or weeks?
 Or not at all?
 And how do we face a prolonged economic collapse?

 Many of us realize that 72 hours worth of prepping supplies is the bare minimum.
 How about setting aside enough for three weeks or even three months?
-How do we get started with that?
+But how do we get started with that?

 That’s where Richard Bryant’s book When There is No FEMA comes in.
-Rich was my guest on this week’s DestinySurvival Radio for part one of a two part conversation about his book.
+Rich was my guest on DestinySurvival Radio for part one of a two part conversation.